The audio pauses, stutters or doesn’t play at all — what should I do?

 Still having trouble?
 Please fill out this form with information that will help us troubleshoot, and we will get in touch to assist you!

-We've launched a new and improved audio player on our site!
-Audio will now continue to play as you move aroundst KQED.org, and the new "smart" player will be available at the bottom of every page (except for the TV and Support sections).
-We hope you enjoy this new seamless listening experience, and we welcome your feedback!
+After you press the red play button, audio will continue to play as you move around KQED.org, and the "smart" player will be available at the bottom of every page (except for the TV and Support sections).